Bezdna unrest: The manifesto in Bezdna

 The Emancipation act reached Kazan province in late March to early April 1861.
 Peasants expected the tsar to grant them full freedom (volia) from any obligations to landowners.
 When the manifesto was read out loud by various estate officials, the peasants realized the terms of the emancipation favored the landowners over themselves.
 The peasants charged the officials with misrepresenting the content of the act and sought out various people in their own ranks to read the document to them.
 The most prominent of these peasant readers was Anton Petrov, a literate peasant from the village of Bezdna.
-Aton interpreted the document to mean that peasants were free from obligation to any authority but the tsar’s.
+Anton interpreted the document to mean that peasants were free from obligation to any authority but the tsar's.
 He "mistook a figure meaning 10 per cent for the seal of St. Anne, and ... decided that this was the sign granting liberty."
-The local officials attempted and failed to persuade the peasants that Petrov’s rendering of the text was not true.
+The local officials attempted and failed to persuade the peasants that Petrov's rendering of the text was not true.

 Days leading up to the revolt

 During the days leading up to the revolt, the peasants in Bezdna had been asserting their freedom and refusing to work.
 Count Apraksin noted that he had been receiving messages from the landowners in the region complaining about the situation.
 He petitioned for two companies of soldiers from "the commander of Fourth Reserve Battalion of the Taruntino Infantry Regiment."
 Apraksin reached the area on April 9.

-On April 10, Apraksin was given an overview of the situation by the marshal of the mobility.
+On April 10, Apraksin was given an overview of the situation by the marshal of the nobility.
 The marshal informed Apraksin that peasants from other areas were coming to Bezdna to hear Petrov and that the peasants were guarding his house to prevent his arrest.
 A large uprising was possible and no capable reserve troops were in the district.
 Apraksin attempted to convince the peasants to assemble stating that he would "clear up any misunderstandings that had arisen," but they did not agree to this.
 In an official report written by Apraksin after the revolt, he stated the peasants were bold and defiant.
 Apraksin then went to a nearby village while he waited for military reinforcement.

 By the 11th Apraksin had 231 soldiers to restore order in the region.
 The governor of Kazan Province had sent an additional two companies of soldiers but they did not arrive on time.